Get ready for laravel 11 🚀

 Over time, I began thinking this topic deserves proper documentation, rather than a couple of posts that only cover my insights.
-That's where I think this open source documentation on Laravel Package Development will come in.
+That's where I feel this open-source documentation on Laravel Package Development will come in.
 I've bundled up my blog posts and expanded on a couple of more topics in separate chapters.
-These chapters are available on GitHub and contributions (in the form of pull requests) are highly welcomed.
-I hope that this website can become a place to share knowledge on Laravel package development to help developers get a head start.
+Contributions (in the form of pull requests) are highly welcomed and appreciated.
+I hope this website can become a place to share knowledge on Laravel package development to help developers get a head start.

 First of all, I want to thank Marcel Pociot.
-His very clear, structured and detailed PHP Package Development video course (opens new window) helped me quickly getting started on developing my own packages.
+His clear and structured video course (opens new window) encouraged me to create PHP packages myself.
 I can highly recommend his video course if you want to learn how to make (framework agnostic) PHP packages.

 Reasons to Develop a Package

-You might encounter a scenario where you want to reuse some feature(s) of your application in other applications, open source a certain functionality or just keep related code together but separate it from your main application.
+You might encounter a scenario where you want to reuse some feature(s) of your application in other applications, open-source a specific functionality or keep related code together but separate it from your main application.
 In those cases, it makes sense to extract parts to a package.
-Packages or “libraries” provide an easy way to add additional functionality to existing applications, and are mostly focused on a single feature.
+Packages or "libraries" provide an easy way to add additional functionality to existing applications and focus on a single feature.

 Composer & Packagist

-At the time of writing, there are nearly 240,000 packages available on Packagist (opens new window), the main repository for PHP packages.
+There are nearly 240,000 packages available on Packagist (opens new window), the primary repository for PHP packages at the time of writing.

 To install a package in your existing Laravel project, the

 composer require <vendor>/<package> command will download all necessary files into a

 /vendor directory of your project where all your third party packages live, separated by vendor name.
-As a consequence, the content from these packages is separated from your application code which means this piece of code is maintained by someone else, most often by creator of that package.
+Consequently, the content from these packages is separated from your application code, which means this particular code is maintained by someone else, most often by the creator of that package.
 Whenever the package needs an update, run

 composer update to get the latest (compatible) version of your packages.